matamalaortiz/understanding_networks_2017/packet/README.md

-A cli tool that warn me every time I submit a POST request on an unsecure website that I host.
+A tool that calls me to remind me that I have to add SSL certificates to the http websites I host.

 ![](./img.png)